 To ensure that applications remain connected to a Microsoft Azure SQL Database, the ODBC driver on Windows can restore idle connections.
 For more information, see Connection Resiliency in the Windows ODBC Driver.

-In SQL Server, the -y0 option for Sqlcmd.exe caused output is truncated at 1 MB if display_width was 0.
+sqlcmd.exe caused output to be truncated at 1 MB if the display width was 0.